How Long Does a Roof Last? • Roof Lifespans by Roof Type

 Most roofs will last between 20 and 40 years before they need to be replaced.
 How long a roof will last depends on the roof, of course.

-We’ve seen dozens of other websites that claim to tell you how long you can expect a roof to last.
-These are almost all roofing contractor websites and we were amazed at how consistently bad the information was.
+I’ve seen dozens of other websites that claim to tell you how long you can expect a roof to last.
+These are almost all roofing contractor websites and I was amazed at how consistently bad the information was.

 The bad information makes sense.

-Anyway, because of what we do for a living, we’re very familiar with the lifespans of the different types of roofing materials in use today, and we thought we’d share some helpful information on roof life expectancy here on our website.
+We’re very familiar with the lifespans of the different types of roofing materials in use today.
+We thought we’d share some helpful information on roof life expectancy here on our website.

 A roof’s life expectancy always depends on how well the roof was installed in the first place, the type of roofing material used, the thickness and quality of the roofing materials, the roof’s maintenance history, and the local climate.